brian-ambani/C-practice/README.md

-Practicing c concepts from scratch
+Practicing all c concepts from scratch